-The neighbouring village of Portnahaven is approx. 5 minutes walk and has a Post Office & General Store, and a Pub - "An Tigh Seinnse" - which also serves meals snacks, teas and coffees.
+The neighbouring village of Portnahaven is approx. 5 minutes walk and has a Post Office, an art gallery and a Pub - "An Tigh Seinnse" - which also serves meals snacks, teas and coffees.
 The two villages were established c.1830.

 There is a coastal path below the cottage, giving access to both the rocky shore for fishing and a small quiet beach - where generations of children have perfected their crab-fishing skills.

-Everyone is welcome to visit or attend the Services (Sunday 10 AM) at the Church of Scotland historic church in Portnahaven - designed by Thomas Telford (c.1830).
+Everyone is welcome to visit or attend the church services (Sunday 10 AM) at the Church of Scotland historic church in Portnahaven - designed by Thomas Telford (c.1830).
 The church retains the traditional high pulpit, gallery and two entrance doors.

 Islay has many interesting places to see and visit; including its 8 whisky distilleries, wildlife and amazing birdlife, walking, beautiful beaches and many places of historical interest.
 Islay is fantastic for photography.
 There is an indoor swimming pool in Bowmore.
 A frequent ferry service operates to Jura from Port Askaig.
 The Visit Scotland Tourist Centre in Bowmore will provide information on these and much more.